Habr Je'lo: Dervish movement

-The Habr Je’lo were one of the first sub-tribes in the Somaliland Protectrate to revolt against the Colonial government between the late 19th and early 20th centuries.
+The Habr Je’lo along with the Habr Yunis were one of the first sub-tribes in the Somaliland Protectrate to revolt against the Colonial government between the late 19th and early 20th centuries.
 Among their prominent anti-colonial ideologues during the Dervish period were Deria Arale, Deria Gure, Abdallah Shihiri, Ibrahim Boghol and Haji Sudi, the latter is credited for importing Dervish customs into the Somali peninsula as well as being one of the original founders of the Somali Dervish Movement.
 Moreover, the Habr Je'lo played an influential role after the demise of the Dervish Movement in 1920, with Sheikh Bashir Yussuf and Farah Omar being important anti-colonial notables.

 The Dervish movement first arose in Burao in 1899, where in the summer of that year Dervish leaders and their followers congregated at the settlement.
 Haji Suudi leading his tribesmen declared war on the British lest they stop interfering with their religious and internal affairs.
 The dervish then proceeded to send this letter to Captain Cordeauxe and James Hayes Sadler:

 This is to inform you that you have done whatever you have desired, and oppressed our well-known religion without any cause.
 Further, to inform you that whatever people bring to you they are liars and slanderers.
 Further, to inform you that Mahomed, your Akil, came to ask from us the arms we therefore, send you this letter.
 Now choose for yourself; if you want war we accept it, if you want peace pay the fine.
 September 1, 1899.

 According to the British War Office, the Ahmed Farah, Rer Yusuf and Adan Madoba Habr Je'lo sub-tribes were among the first to join the Dervish rebellion.
 Haji Sudi, along with Mohammed Abdullah Hassan and Sultan Nur led the first Dervish forces against the British at Samala, Ferdidin, Erigo and Gumburu.